ErinYCen/mathworks/README.md

 docker --version
 ```
 3. Run the docker app
-4. Run the Web Calculator with Docker Compose
+4. Run the MathWorks with Docker Compose
 ```
 docker-compose up --build
 ```
+## To access the calculator's frontend
+To run the calculator, open your browser and go to `http://localhost:8080`.
 ## Technologies Used
 - Vue.js
 - Node.js